 “I was able to estimate that approximately 3.5 million pounds of total nitrogen could be prevented from entering the lagoon if all properties in Brevard County were enrolled in the program,” says Shillingsford.

 During the course of his research, Shillingsford estimated that Turkey Creek has the highest discharge rates of all the areas studied.
-He reported his results in the Sustainability Category at the Northrup Grumman Science and Engineering Showcase at Florida Tech on April 6.
+He reported his results in the Sustainability Category at the Northrop Grumman Science and Engineering Showcase at Florida Tech on April 6.

 Shillingsford also gained hands-on experience using the tools of the coastal engineering trade including ADCIRC which models tides and water circulation.